google/domaintest/README.md

 Subject: Test ALL the autoresponders!
 ```

 The autoresponder will reply with an email from `tester@domaintest.みんな` with the subject `Automated testing service response`.
-(Although you can send the outbound email to any address on `domaintest.みんな` the autoresponse will always be sent from `tester@domaintest.みんな`.)
+(Although you can send the outbound email to any address at `domaintest.みんな` the autoresponse will always be sent from `tester@domaintest.みんな`.)
 The autoresponder respects a Reply-To header, if present.

 The email testing API is compliant with IDNA2008, but it does not support full email address internationalization as defined in RFCs 6530, 6531, and 6532.